Free Standard Shipping on all US orders!

 Magnesium Glycinate - the case of "less is more".

-The U.S. Food and Drug Administration (FDA) developed DVs to help consumers compare the nutrient contents of foods and dietary supplements within the context of a total diet.
+The U.S. Food and Drug Administration (FDA) developed Daily Values (DVs) to help consumers compare the nutrient contents of foods and dietary supplements within the context of a total diet.
 The DV for magnesium is 420 mg for adults and children aged 4 years and older.

 Magnesium supplement exists in a variety of different magnesium salts (magnesium oxide, citrate, chloride, lactate, malate, glycinate, etc.) When taking a magnesium supplement, you are actually taking not only magnesium but also other elements that make up the chemical formula of the magnesium salt.
 Most supplement facts state the amount of magnesium salt per serving but leave out the amount of elemental magnesium, which is is the actual amount of magnesium contained in the serving.
 The recommended DV for magnesium refers to the elemental magnesium.